Hybrid Event Shaping to Stabilize Periodic Hybrid Orbits: Methods

 One example of a shape parameter is the angular velocity of a massless leg of a spring-loaded inverted pendulum.
 Since a massless leg does not induce any torque in the air or forces at touchdown, only the position of the leg at touchdown affects the trajectory of the body.
 However, leg velocity appears in the saltation matrix and has a significant effect on orbital stability \cite{swinglegretraction}.

 For more complex models of robots, there may not be any physical shape parameters that can be tuned.
-For example, legged robots with non-massless legs can not vary leg velocity at impact without also changing the periodic orbit.
-These cases can be handled by adjusting the trajectory at the same time as applying HES, as we show in Sec.~\ref{sec:trajopt}, or by adding additional virtual hybrid events.
+For example, legged robots with non-massless legs can not vary leg velocity at impact without also changing its trajectory.
+These cases can be handled by running a trajectory optimization at the same time as applying HES, as we show in Sec.~\ref{sec:trajopt}, or by adding additional virtual hybrid events.